cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN.md

 CS Group responsabilities for Mask of clouds and shadows for Sentinel-2 are as follows:
-* Method for detecting clouds and their shadows
+* Cloud detection method and shadows
-* Relief shadow detection method
+* Shadow detection method of relief
-* Integration of the operational chain under SNAP
+* Integration of the operational channel under Snap

 ![Main Picture](Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN pict 1.png)

 The features are as follows:
-* **Cloud and shadow detection :**
+* **Detection of clouds and shadows :**
 *     Adaptation of FMASK for Sentinel-2
-*     Test on a selection of Sentinel-2 images **Location of relief shadows :**
+*     Test on a selection of Sentinel-2 images **Location of the shadows of the relief :**
 *     Development of the tool
-*     Using the Rugged Library
+*     Use of the Rugged Library
-*     Test on images
+*     Images test
-	**Documentation: A.T.B.D., DPM, Interfaces.**
+	**Documentation: A.T.B.D., DPM, interfaces.**

 # Project implementation

 The project objectives are as follows:
-* The project aims to develop a chain of atmospheric corrections in a coastal environment, including the detection of clouds and shadows, as well as glitter.
+* The project aims to develop a chain of atmospheric corrections in the coastal environment, including the detection of clouds and shadows, as well as glitter.
-* Integrate the channel into SNAP.
+* Integrate the channel into Snap.

 The processes for carrying out the project are:
 * Study, development, regular meetings